octo-technology/OpenTezos/docs/baking/baking_explained.md

 There are also **accusers**.
 These network members monitor that:

 - a baker does not create two competing blocks at the same level
-- an endorser endorse a block twice or more at the same baking slot
+- an endorser does not endorse a block twice or more at the same baking slot

 If an accusation is correct, the accuser gets a part of the funds that were frozen by the baker or the endorser, as a reward.
 The other part is burned.